dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Informal History of Physics - YouTube-source.md

  so another thing that came up in the 1940s was sort of a reinterpretation of quantum mechanics the

-# Chapter 11

- was like this years of computer time thing and you

- could measure it and it was exactly right there's

- very impressive result of quantum electrodynamics through

- from the 1940s onwards after analyzation

- had gotten rid of the the

- kind of oh we don't know what's going on type type thing that was what happened

- so

- okay

- so that was that was quantum electrodynamics

- so another thing that came up in the 1940s was sort of a reinterpretation of quantum mechanics the

  sort of schroeder introversion the heisenberg version these were ways to compute things in quantum mechanics

  um the